tegola-hubs/tegola-hubs.github.com/allanton/index.md

-Allanton has small farming community consists of about 10 residences to the South of [Shotts].
+Allanton has small farming community consists of about 10 residences to the South of [Shotts] and until a few days ago they had little or no broadband.
 The telephone exchange is 6.7km by road.
 There are currently no plans to upgrade the exchange  to "superfast fibre", and even if fibre is brought to the cabinets, it is unlikely that there will be a cabinet nearer than the nearest town of [Allanton], about 4km from some of the community, and that length of copper will not deliver fast broadband.
+Nor are [any other neighbouring exchanges] in roll-out plans.

 HUBS' engagement with the Allanton community started in May 2012 when [Alex Neil] MSP for [Airdrie and Shotts] and then Cabinet Secretary